Form preview

 Sample Irrevocable Life Insurance Trust Forms And Other Related Items 17.
 1 SAMPLE ILIT FORM1 Appendix 1 contains a sample form of irrevocable trust designed to hold life insurance on the life of one person who is married.
 This form is the sample ILIT that is referenced throughout this book.
 The trust is drafted on the assumption that the grantor alone will be making contributions to the trust.
 The sample form contains a contingent Marital Trust that is intended to qualify for the QTIP...

-Edit your irrevocable life insurance trust form online
+Edit your irrevocable life insurance trust form form online

 Type text, complete fillable fields, insert images, highlight or blackout data for discretion, add comments, and more.